 Stable Outlook Reflects Agency Expectation Of Growth

-“We could lower the ratings if the country’s external position weakens more than expected, for example due to higher current account deficits, and consequently a faster increase in external debt, or due to a decline in Kenya’s external buffers in the absence of an International Monetary Fund (IMF) program,” the agency said in a statement.
+“We could lower the ratings if the country’s external position weakens more than expected, for example, due to higher current account deficits, and consequently a faster increase in external debt, or due to a decline in Kenya’s external buffers in the absence of an International Monetary Fund (IMF) program,” the agency said in a statement.
 “We could also consider lowering the ratings if Kenya were to backtrack on its reform efforts (in the absence of IMF conditionalities) on taxes and removing lending rate caps, hampering fiscal consolidation and economic performance. ”

-The agency’s rational behind the move on Kenya was supported by “its track record of reasonably strong headline and per capita GDP growth,” coupled with the country’s increasingly diversified economic base relative to peers in the region, according to the agency.
+The agency’s rationale behind the move on Kenya was supported by “its track record of reasonably strong headline and per capita GDP growth,” coupled with the country’s increasingly diversified economic base relative to peers in the region, according to the agency.

 “We believe Kenya’s institutions are improving”

 Court rulings during the last election season show a relatively independent judiciary, providing evolving checks and balances to other arms of the government, which sets Kenya apart from peer countries in the region.
 The government’s executive branch is pursuing politically sensitive economic reforms that enhance tax revenues and private-sector credit growth, despite some pushback from the legislative branch.
 Kenya’s political tensions have drastically eased following a reconciliation by leaders of the two major political coalitions.